 The vast swathes of mesmerizing purple dancing in the light summer breeze are one of the most iconic sights in France.
 Provence day trips from Nice let you experience these famous lavender fields for yourself.

-9 – People watch in Place Masséna
+9 – Admire the monumental fountains and sculptures in the glorious Place Masséna

 Place Masséna is the main square in Nice, and a great spot to hang out and watch the world go by.
-Most city tours start here, beside the trickling fountains and grassy lawns.
+Most city tours in Nice start here, beside the trickling fountains and grassy lawns.

 Surrounded by arcaded ochre buildings and boasting a striking central checkerboard design, the square is one of the most photogenic highlights of the city.
 See if you can spot the seven statues that represent the continents of the world.

-10 – Tour the French Riviera
+11 – Tour the French Riviera

 Ramp up the charm with a visit to the old town of Antibes, and traverse winding coastal roads to the medieval village of Eze, home to perfume and panoramas.